 We honor veterans

 Wasatch Lawn Memorial Park understands the unique needs of America’s veterans and their families.
-As a Level One Founding Community Partner with We Honor Veterans, our staff is knowledgeable in the benefits available to veterans and their families.
+As a Level Two Founding Community Partner with We Honor Veterans, our staff is knowledgeable in the benefits available to veterans and their families.
 With respect, integrity and dignity, we will walk you through the steps of creating a veteran's memorial service that truly honors the life and sacrifice of your loved one.

 Wasatch Lawn Mortuary supports veterans, public servants and their families.
 We participate in the Homeless Veterans Burial Program, founded in conjunction with the U.S. Department of Veterans Affairs, the Veterans of Foreign Wars, local medical examiners, coroners, veterans advocates, and veterans organizations on the belief that every veteran deserves a dignified and honorable burial.
 Through the program, homeless and indigent veterans who have no family to claim them are identified and provided with proper military burials.